Returning fiat deposits (ACH, Wire, and SEPA)

 amount | For ACH returns, must match the original deposit amount.
 For Wire and SEPA, can be ≤ original amount. |

-Time window | Returns must be initiated within 60 days of the original deposit. |
+| Time window | Returns must be initiated within 60 days of the original deposit. |

-We recommend using a Bridge wallet for returns.
+Recommended: prefund returns using a Bridge wallet

 - Simplifies automation of return flows